dustinpfister/blog_posts/_posts/linux-gcc.md

 ### 1.2 - The build.sh script

+I then made a simple bash script that wjen called should build the hello.c file into a binary called just hello.
+In linux systems binarys often seem to have no file name extension like that.

 ```bash
 #!/bin/bash
 gcc -Wall hello.c -o hello
 ```

 ### 1.3 - Building my first C Programe with gcc

+So when I run my build.sh script gcc compiles by hello.c into a hello binary.
+When I call my hello binary i end up getting the exspected result in my console.

 ```
 $ chmod 755 build.sh